Back from the Brink

 The tiger, the biggest and most powerful of the big cats, is a species that could yet become extinct in our lifetime, at least as a wild animal.
 Under the pressure of hunting and loss of its natural habitat, several subspecies of tiger have already disappeared, and there remains a real possibility that the remaining subspecies may only survive in captivity, in zoos and safari parks.

 Despite efforts to stop poaching, tigers are still hunted for their skins, and for bones, teeth and other body parts used in traditional Chinese medicine.
-Whereas there were perhaps 100,000 or more in the wild 100 years ago, today there are probably fewer than 3,000 mature individuals of breeding age, and the worldwide population is broken up into smaller sub-populations in ever-shrinking regions of forest and grassland habitat; and tigers seem to need a lot of territory to thrive in the wild.
+Whereas there were perhaps 100,000 or more in the wild 100 years ago, today there are probably fewer than 3,000 mature individuals of breeding age, and the worldwide population is broken up into smaller sub-populations in ever-shrinking regions of forest and grassland habitat, and tigers seem to need a lot of territory to thrive in the wild.

 There is probably no single population with more than 250 mature breeding individuals, and all subspecies are now on the endangered species list.
 With as few as 3,200 tigers left in the wild, your support is needed.
 Now, You can find out more on the WWF site.

-• Balinese tiger
+- Balinese tiger

-• Javan tiger
+- Javan tiger

-• Caspian tiger
+- Caspian tiger

-• Trinil tiger
+- Trinil tiger

-• Bengal tiger
+- Bengal tiger

-• Indo-Chinese tiger
+- Indo-Chinese tiger

-• Malayan tiger
+- Malayan tiger

-• Sumatran tiger
+- Sumatran tiger

-• Siberian tiger
+- Siberian tiger

-• South China tiger
+- South China tiger

-We don’t know where the solutions to our future challenges may be, and what seemingly insignificant life forms may provide the answers.
+We don’t know where the solutions to our future challenges may be, or what seemingly insignificant life forms may provide the answers.
 Perhaps it will be someone reading this who’ll find them!
 And perhaps one day we’ll discover the greatest secret of all; how every species on earth can live together in harmony.

 We have also created a ‘CREATURES’ SECRETS’ Directory, which lists just some of the fascinating breakthroughs that have happened as a result of the study of plants and animals.

-How You Can Make a Difference?
+How Can You Make a Difference?

-The good news is there are many, many people working hard to protect our world.
+The good news is that there are many, many people working hard to protect our world.
 They care for species and environments and help poor people in ‘developing’ countries so that they don’t have to exploit the natural world to make a living and to feed their families.

 World Wide Fund for Nature (WWF)

-Using their unique combination of practical experience, knowledge and credibility, they work with governments, businesses and communities all around the world so that people and nature thrive within their fair share of the planet’s natural resources.
+Using their unique combination of practical experience, knowledge, and credibility, they work with governments, businesses, and communities all around the world so that people and nature thrive within their fair share of the planet’s natural resources.

 To find out more and become a supporter, visit WWF website.